Kelevra82/sandbox-level-2/git.md

 27. `git add .` - add the changes
 28. `git commit -m "added about.html"` - commit the changes
 29. `git merge myBranch` - merge myBranch to main
-30. `git rebase myBranch` - rebase myBranch to main
-31. `git push` - push to GitHub
-32. `git switch myBranch` - switch to myBranch
-33. `git rebase main` - rebase main to myBranch

-## FIX A MERGE CONFLICT

-34. Add `<h1>About Page</h1>` to about.html
-35. Save the changes CTRL + S
-36. `git add .` - add the changes
-37. `git commit -m "added heading"` - commit the changes
-38. `git switch main` - switch to main
-39. Add `<h2>About Page</h2>` to about.html
-40. Save the changes CTRL + S
-41. `git add .` - add the changes
-42. `git commit -m "added heading"` - commit the changes
-43. `git merge myBranch` - merge myBranch to main
-44. Select a resolution.
-45. Save the changes CTRL + S
-46. `git add .` - add the changes
-47. `git commit -m "merged changes"` - commit the changes
-48. `git push` - push to GitHub

-## FIX A REBASE CONFLICT

-49. `git rebase myBranch` - rebase myBranch to main
-50. Select a resolution.
-51. Save the changes CTRL + S
-52. `git add .` - add the changes
-53. `git rebase --continue` - rebase myBranch to main
-54. `git push` - will cause an error. push to GitHub
-55. `git push --force` - force push to GitHub

-## RESTORE A SAVE POINT

-56. Select a commit to restore.
-57. Copy it's id
-58. `git reset --hard <commit id>` - input id w/o <> to restore a save point.
-59. `git push` - will cause an error. push to GitHub
-60. `git push --force` - force push to GitHub

-## PUSH A BRANCH TO GITHUB

-61. `git push origin myBranch` - push myBranch to GitHub

-## DELETE A BRANCH

-62. `git branch --delete myBranch` - will result in error
-63. `git branch -D myBranch` - delete myBranch
-64. `git branch` - list branches

-## RESTORE A BRANCH FROM GITHUB

-65. `git branch myBranch origin/myBranch` - restore myBranch
-66. `git branch` - list branches
+30. Approve the merge by closing the merge editor or the VIM editor (type :qa and hit enter)

+>REBASE THE COMMITS

+31. `git rebase myBranch` - rebase myBranch to main
+32. `git push` - push to GitHub
+33. `git switch myBranch` - switch to myBranch
+34. `git rebase main` - rebase main to myBranch

+>RESOLVE A MERGE CONFLICT

+35. Add `<h1>About Page</h1>` to about.html
+36. Save the changes CTRL + S
+37. `git add .` - add the changes
+38. `git commit -m "added heading"` - commit the changes
+39. `git switch main` - switch to main
+40. Add `<h2>About Page</h2>` to about.html
+41. Save the changes CTRL + S
+42. `git add .` - add the changes
+43. `git commit -m "added heading"` - commit the changes
+44. `git merge myBranch` - merge myBranch to main
+45. Select a resolution.
+46. Save the changes CTRL + S
+47. `git add .` - add the changes
+48. `git commit -m "merged changes"` - commit the changes
+49. `git push` - push to GitHub

+>FIX A REBASE CONFLICT

+50. `git rebase myBranch` - rebase myBranch to main
+51. Select a resolution.
+52. Save the changes CTRL + S
+53. `git add .` - add the changes
+54. `git rebase --continue` - rebase myBranch to main
+55. `git push` - will cause an error. push to GitHub
+56. `git push --force` - force push to GitHub

+>RESTORE A SAVE POINT

+57. Select a commit to restore.
+58. Copy it's id
+59. `git reset --hard <commit id>` - input id w/o <> to restore a save point.
+60. `git push` - will cause an error. push to GitHub
+61. `git push --force` - force push to GitHub

+>PUSH A BRANCH TO GITHUB

+62. `git push origin myBranch` - push myBranch to GitHub

+>DELETE A BRANCH

+63. `git branch --delete myBranch` - will result in error
+64. `git branch -D myBranch` - delete myBranch
+65. `git branch` - list branches

+>RESTORE A BRANCH FROM GITHUB

+66. `git branch myBranch origin/myBranch` - restore myBranch
+67. `git branch` - list branches

 ## COMMAND DESCRIPTIONS